awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts.md

    ```
 To complete this step, you can run the command outside the VPC, for example in AWS CloudShell or on a computer connected to the internet\.

-1. [Configure a Kubernetes service account to assume an IAM role](associate-service-account-role.md) – Complete this procedure for each unique set of permissions that you want an application to have\.
+1. [Assign IAM roles to Kubernetes service accounts](associate-service-account-role.md) – Complete this procedure for each unique set of permissions that you want an application to have\.

 1. [Configure Pods to use a Kubernetes service account](pod-configuration.md) – Complete this procedure for each Pod that needs access to AWS services\.